Covert learning and disclosure: Receiver-optimal verifiability

 $v(\overline{p}) < v(1)$ is a very mild requirement on what value the sender can potentially obtain from persuasion.
-If otherwise $v(\overline{p}) = v(1)$---recall that $v$ is non-decreasing---the sender would be obtaining her highest possible payoff at the prior so, unsurprisingly, equilibria in which the sender does not provide full information persist. \footnote{If $v(\overline{p}) = v(1)$ and only types $0$ and $1$ are lowest-consistent, it can be shown that \emph{there exists} an equilibrium in which the sender provides full information.
-However, for the sender such an equilibrium may be (substantially) worse than the no-information equilibrium, which always exists and is sender-optimal, as she cannot prove news better than the prior (this follows from Proposition~\ref{prop:news-no-bet-prior}).}
+If otherwise $v(\overline{p}) = v(1)$---recall that $v$ is non-decreasing---the sender would be obtaining her highest possible payoff at the prior so, unsurprisingly, equilibria in which the sender does not provide full information persist. \footnote{If $v(\overline{p}) = v(1)$ and only types $0$ and $1$ are lowest-consistent with some message, it can be shown that there exists an equilibrium in which the sender provides full information.
+However, for the sender such an equilibrium may be (substantially) worse than an unpersuasive equilibrium, which always exists and is sender-optimal, as she cannot prove news better than the prior (this follows from \Cref{thm:pnbp}).}

-The class receiver-optimal structures takes an intuitive form.
-It can be interpreted as the receiver committing to only checking the sender's claim that `news are good' if the sender produces evidence that news are \emph{conclusively} good (i.e. if the sender proves that the state is $1$).
+The class of verifiability structures leading to full information provision takes an intuitive form.
+It can be interpreted as the receiver committing to only checking the sender's claim of `good news' if the latter produces evidence that news is \emph{conclusively} good (i.e., if the sender proves that the state is $1$).

 In this situation, the only hope the sender has of swaying the receiver in her favor is to learn with maximal probability that the state is $1$, which is achieved by also learning that the state is $0$ with certainty.
-As all acquired information is transmitted to the receiver (from Corollary~\ref{cor:scept-full-rev}), the latter also learns the value of the state.
-For the receiver, committing to checking any other intermediate claim is potentially sub-optimal, as it provides the sender more commitment power.
+Since type $1$ is lowest-consistent with some message and $v(\overline{p}) < v(1)$, the sender can prove news better than the prior.
+Therefore, \Cref{thm:pnbp} implies that all acquired information is revealed to the receiver, so the latter also learns the value of the state.
+For the receiver, committing to checking any other intermediate claim provides the sender with more commitment power, so may lead to less-than-full information provision.